lucianoayres/chatty-ai/README.md

 3. **Nova** - A tech-savvy assistant with a passion for innovation
 4. **Terra** - An eco-conscious assistant promoting sustainability
 5. **Atlas** - A structured assistant focusing on organization and planning
+6. **Tux** - A Linux terminal expert specializing in command-line operations and shell scripting

 Each assistant comes with: